VPs, AVPs, Executive Directors, Managers & Supervisors

 Getting to know our leaders: Q & A with Nancy Hayter

 Nancy Hayter, Executive Director, Research Services (Nick Pearce photo)

 "Getting to know our leaders" is a series of monthly profiles featuring Dalhousie University leaders on progress toward goals, upcoming challenges and opportunities, and insights on leadership

-What are some of the challenges you face within enrolment management?
+What are some of the challenges you see in coordinating the research function at Dal?

-What’s something people might be surprised to know about you?
+Finally, what might people be surprised to know about you?

 I used to write radio commercials.
 I worked for a radio station in Truro and then I moved to Calgary and I worked there for seven years in radio.
 I wrote commercials before I moved into promotions.
 Radio is a lot of fun, and at that time it was a happening place to be.

 I didn’t have a degree, though, and realized that if I wanted to do something more, I really needed one.
 I was originally from Halifax and only ever wanted to go to Dal, so I moved back here to go to school to get a degree quickly and get back to the working world.
 But as soon as I got here, I loved the environment so much.
 I did my BA here in English and then upgraded to an honours certificate.
 Then I went on and did a masters in social anthropology while I worked.
 I still see professors on campus here who taught me!
 It’s a great community to be a part of, and I feel lucky to be part of it.

 By Ryan McNutt